Llenar70/allye-doc/web-docs/docs/tutorial-advanced/AB_Test_Result_Analysis.md

 4. `k-Means → Select Rows (Cluster#1) → AB Test` to estimate effects per cluster.
 Repeat for other clusters.
 5. Summarize which clusters respond positively and which do not.

-### 4. Causal inference for CATEs
+### 4. Causal inference for CATE estimate

 _We now know the effect varies by user.
 Instead of manually guessing segments, let's use Causal AI to predict the exact Treatment Effect (CATE) for every single user.
 Use these prediction results to gain a deeper understanding of your supporters’ personas._

 <p>
   <img
     src={require('./img/adv_tutorial_causalforest.png').default}
-    alt="Causal Forest for CATE"
+    alt="Causal Forest DML for CATE"
     style={{ maxHeight: '80vh', width: '100%', objectFit: 'contain' }}
   />
 </p>

-1. **Causal Tree**: `File → Causal Tree`.
-The tree surfaces segments with high/low treatment effects automatically.
-Use splits to learn which attributes best separate responders and non-responders.
-2. **Causal Forest**: `File → Causal Forest`.
-This estimates an CATE for each user.
-Send **Enhanced Data → Distributions** to visualize the CATE distribution and to `Regression Analysis` to relate CATEs to covariates.
+1. **Causal Forest DML**: `File → Forest DML`. `Causal Forest Double Machine Learning` is designed to robustly estimate Conditional Average Treatment Effects (CATE) by combining orthogonalization with a causal forest for heterogeneous treatment effect modeling. _-- Susan Athey "Generalized Random Forests" (2019)_
+2. Inspect:
+   - `Effect Model Coefficient` in the `Forest DML` suggests that `past_14d_aov` is an important factors for the treatment effect.
+   - Discretize `past_14d_aov` to 5 segments (very high ~ very low). to make comparisons easier. `Preprocess` widget comes in handy.
-3. Inspect:
+3. Understand Personalization Strategy
-   - Distribution of CATEs (how many users benefit vs. are harmed).
-   - Top features associated with higher CATEs (personalization levers).
+  - In the high-AOV segment, a relatively high CATE is observed, while in the low-AOV segment, the CATE is relatively lower.
+This suggests that our idea appears to be an effective intervention for users with high AOV.
-4. Use these insights to target future rollouts (e.g., enable the feature only for high-CATE segments).
+  - Use these insights to target future rollouts (e.g., enable the feature only for high-CATE segments).